-- System home: Look for instances of the string \${derby.system.home}.
-Replace them with the name of the directory that holds your derby.properties file. - Tracing: Grant Derby the power to manage a directory tree that will hold server trace information.
+- Alternatively, you can set the \${derby.install.url} system property (via a -D flag) when you boot the JVM. - System home: Look for instances of the string \${derby.system.home}.
+Replace them with the name of the directory that holds your derby.properties file.
+Again, you can also set this system property when you boot the JVM. - Tracing: Grant Derby the power to manage a directory tree that will hold server trace information.
 Look for the \${derby.drda.traceDirectory} variable and replace it with the directory where the server should write its diagnostic traces.
 For more information on Derby tracing, see "Controlling tracing by using the trace facility" in the Derby Server and Administration Guide.

-Backups/imports/jars: Look for the first instance of the string <<ALL FILES>>.
-Make two more copies of this line so that there are three copies of this line in the file.
-On the first line, replace <<ALL FILES>> with the directory tree that you will use for holding database backups.
-For example:

-'''

-/Users/me/backups

-'''

-Similarly, on the second line, replace <<ALL FILES>> with the directory tree which you will use for staging imported/exported data.
-On the third line, replace <<ALL FILES>> with the directory tree that holds the jar files of functions and procedures that you will load into databases.
-For the detailed syntax of these lines, see the API documentation for java.io.FilePermission.

-Sysinfo: The sysinfo logic appears redundantly in several Derby jar files:

-'''

-derby.jar

-derbynet.jar

-derbyclient.jar

-derbytools.jar

-'''

-If you want to run the sysinfo command, you will need to grant permissions to the first of these jar files that appears in your classpath.

-Note: If you are running Derby by using the command java -jar derbyrun.jar, the first relevant jar file in the classpath is derby.jar.
-The template policy file grants these permissions to derbynet.jar.
-Note that the template policy file grants sysinfo the privilege to read all files in the system.
-You can restrict this to just the directory that contains the jar files wired into your classpath.

-• Sockets: The template policy file accepts connection requests from all hosts.
+Again, you can also set this system property when you boot the JVM. - Backups/imports/jars: Look for the commented-out permissions related to backup/restore, import/export, and jar file loading.
+If needed, uncomment these permissions, replacing the directory references with secure locations in your local file system, preferably locations which are owned by the database owner or the user who booted the JVM. - Sysinfo: When customizing the template tools policy, you should replace <<ALL FILES>> with the directories which hold the jar files which appear on your modulepath or classpath. - Sockets: The template policy file accepts connection requests from all hosts.
 You may want to restrict the template file's java.net.SocketPermission to connections from a particular subdomain.
 For details, see the API documentation for java.net.SocketPermission.
 In addition, if you are using LDAP authentication, then you must grant derby.jar the privilege to connect to the LDAP server.